OldSneerJaw/synctos/CONTRIBUTING.md

 ### Documentation

 The project includes comprehensive end user documentation and, to ensure it stays that way over time, every new feature must be described in detail in the project's `README.md`.
 In many cases (e.g. when adding a new validation type) you should be able to simply follow the documentation examples provided for existing features.
-Be sure to include code/configuration samples wherever it is appropriate to do so.
+Be sure to update the table of contents whenever new headings are added and include code/configuration samples wherever it is appropriate to do so.

 Bugs do not generally need to be documented in `README.md` unless there is some caveat that users should be aware of.
 For example, the need to double-escape backslashes in document definitions for older versions of Sync Gateway (see sync_gateway issue [#1866](https://github.com/couchbase/sync_gateway/issues/1866)).